KPSS2017/Financial_Patent_Data_public/README.md

 # Financial Patent Data Set

+This repository provides the data set for the main results in Lerner J., Seru A., Short N., Sun Y., 2021.
+Financial Innovation in the 21st Century: Evidence from U.S. Patents.
+The paper is available at https://www.nber.org/system/files/working_papers/w28980/w28980.pdf.

+The folder ./data contains the main financial patent data set.

 ## General Notes

 Below, any data or aggregation done at the “year” level uses the patent application year, not the grant year.
 The grant date is included as a variable in the patent-level dataset just in case it is needed, but all years  associated with other variables (VC-funding at the CSA-year level, revenue at the firm-year level, etc.) are based on the application year.
 The main use of the grant date is in benchmarking forward cites at the patent-level (they are relative to average cites within the same CPC subclass and grant quarter).